PrathamG/audio-stream/README.md

 git checkout v5.0

+update the library

+git submodule update --init --recursive

-Update the ESP-IDF extension to use version installed on the syste,
+Update the ESP-IDF extension to use version installed on the system,

 Update the path of ESP-IDF and ADF in extension settings for user's path

-Update the extension workspace paths same as user's path including Idf: Python Bin Path
+Update the extension workspace paths same as user's path including Idf: Python Bin Path /Users/ashokjaiswal/.espressif/python_env/idf5.0_py3.10_env/bin/python

 if there is error of libcoexist.a then update git submodule update --init --recursive